 For example – Customers can interact with the development team to ensure that the project meets their expectations or not.

-In agile methodology, the entire project is dissected into small and manageable tasks so the team members can easily collaborate.
+Agile methodology breaks the entire project into small and manageable tasks so that the team members easily collaborate.

 Additionally, in agile, each feature is tested as and when it is developed.
-The testing is performed for every feature, and the product owners share reviews with the entire development team, and the team work together to fix the loopholes in the early stages of development.
-Hence, the quality of the product is improved.
+The testing is performed for every feature, and the product owners share reviews with the entire development team, and the team works together to fix the loopholes in the early stages of development.
+Hence, improving the quality of the product.

 Customers need not wait for months or years to get a product that is not meeting their expectations.
 Agile methodology satisfies its end users by keeping the customers in the loop.
 The development team can make the prototype changes based on the product owner’s feedback.
 This way, the product is built by keeping customer expectations in mind.

 Waterfall methodology does not involve the customer in all stages of development.
-In the agile development approach, weekly meetings are conducted so developers can interact with customers to create a customer centric product.
+In the agile development approach, developers conduct weekly meetings to interact with customers and create a customer-centric product.